DHTMLX/docs-suite/docs/grid/usage.md

 The described functionality requires PRO version of the DHTMLX Grid (or DHTMLX Suite) package.
 :::

 You can group row data by column values to make them more suitable for analysis.
-The Grid row data grouping functionality allows aggregating data in a group, adjusting the appearance, order and configuration of data grouping and rendering statistics in the summary rows.
+The Grid row data grouping functionality allows you to aggregate data in a group, adjust the appearance, order, and configuration of data grouping, and render statistics in the summary rows.

-It is possible to [set a predefined Grid configuration](#configuring-data-grouping) to initialize Grid with grouped data or to use the [DataCollection API](#using-datacollection-api-for-data-grouping) for grouping Grid data.
+You can [set a predefined Grid configuration](#configuring-data-grouping) to initialize Grid with grouped data, or use the [DataCollection API](#using-datacollection-api-for-data-grouping) to group Grid data.

 **Related sample:** [Grid.
 Grouping](https://snippet.dhtmlx.com/dvqy4ewe)

 :::info important
 - Data grouping isn't intended for working with [`lazyDataProxy`](grid/data_loading.md#dynamic-loading)
 - Modifying the values of grouped elements won't modify the aggregated values
-- You mustn't change the order of elements grouping by drag-n-drop
+- You mustn't change the grouping order of elements by drag-n-drop
 :::

 ### Enabling data grouping

-To use the row data grouping functionality in Grid, you need to apply the [`group`](grid/api/grid_group_config.md) configuration property of Grid.
+To use the row data grouping functionality in Grid, apply the [`group`](grid/api/grid_group_config.md) configuration property of Grid.
 You can set the `group` property to *true* to enable grouping, or to specify it as a configuration object to [configure data grouping ](#configuring-data-grouping).

 ~~~jsx {5}
 const grid = new dhx.Grid("grid_container", {